 b.
-RECEIPT OR PAYMENT OF BRIBES, COMMISSIONS, HONORARIUMS, LOANS, GIFTS, GRATUITIES AND ENTERTAINMENT
+RECEIPT OR PAYMENT OF BRIBES, COMMISSIONS, HONORARIUMS, LOANS, GIFTS, GRATUITIES AND ENTERTAINMENT c.
+CORPORATE HOSPITALITY TO THE PUBLIC OFFICIALS

 - i.
 The Company does not permit or condone bribes, kickbacks, improper commissions, honorariums, loans, gifts, gratuities or any other illegal, secret, or improper payments, transfers or receipts. - ii.
-No associate may accept a gift other than of nominal value directly or indirectly, in any form, from a supplier or prospective supplier. - iii.
+No associate may accept a gift other than of nominal value directly or indirectly, in any form, from a supplier or prospective supplier.

+- iii.
 As a general rule, no associate may accept a gift from any customer or prospective customer of the Company.
 Under no circumstances should an associate request or otherwise solicit from any customer, supplier or prospective customer or supplier, any gifts or similar gratuities, regardless of monetary worth.